deejay-hub/timeline-lwc/README.md

 [ESLint](https://eslint.org/) is a popular JavaScript linting tool used to identify stylistic errors and erroneous constructs.
 To use ESLint with Visual Studio Code, install [this extension](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-lwc) from the Visual Studio Code Marketplace.
 The [.eslintignore](/.eslintignore) file is provided as part of this repository to exclude specific files from the linting process in the context of Lightning Web Components development.

+#### Code quality

+[PMD](https://pmd.github.io/) is a cross-language static code analyser.
+To use PMD with Visual Studio Code, install [this extension](https://marketplace.visualstudio.com/items?itemName=chuckjonas.apex-pmd) from the Visual Studio Code Marketplace.
+The [.ruleset.xml](/.ruleset.xml) file is provided as part of this repository to exclude specific files from the code check process in the context of Lightning Web Components development.

 #### Codacy

 Codacy automates code reviews and monitors code quality over time.
 Static analysis, code coverage and metrics for JavaScript and Apex.
 Tests for common styling and security issues.